Tips for Teaching Writers Workshop in Pre-K and Kindergarten

 - Writing workshop is not just journals, it’s a lesson sequence that if followed can help achieve the goals listed above.
 See the lesson sequence below.

-How is Writing Workshop structured?
+How is a Writers Workshop structured?

 The lesson sequence for writing workshop is as follows: